vjsrinivas/greenhouse/docs/MATERIALS.md

 ## Greenhoues Structure

+> [!NOTE]
+> These materials are subject to change as new iterations come out.

 * 90 Degree 3-way PVC joint (4-pack)
 * BR30 Indoor Plant Grow Light (or any 120V screw-in grow light bulb)
 * Pendant Light Cord